-Away from work she spends her free time with ceramics, running, practising yoga, photography, cooking for friends, dreaming about having a cat (or two), travelling or whatever beautiful Barcelona has to offer at the time.
+Away from work she spends her free time with ceramics, running, practising yoga, photography, cooking for friends, travelling or whatever beautiful Barcelona has to offer at the time.

 Alistair has been working in software development for over 18 years in industries that include Construction, Broadcasting and most recently, Finance.